Teaching and Student Support During Malibu Campus Closures

 The policy and deadlines would be the same as other academic courses.

 Should students continue interning if it is with vulnerable populations?

 Each organization will likely have their own guidelines and may ask interns not to return.
 We will work through these on a case-by-case basis.
 If you have questions, please contact Dana Dudley to develop a plan.

 Should students continue interning if he/she is a member of a vulnerable population?

 Students should prioritize their health and make wise choices.
 Please work with him or her to find alternative ways to meet the learning outcome.
 If you have questions, please contact Dana Dudley.

 Are incompletes an option for students?

 Yes.
 We will use our regular process to manage those requests.

-- Can students access the music practice rooms?
+Can students access physical resources on campus, such as research labs and music practice rooms?

-- Are faculty and staff able to hotel or office at the West LA campus?
+Are faculty and staff able to use the “hotel offices” at other campuses?